analogdevicesinc/TMC-API/README.md

 - Once the IC configuration is completed, you can use tmcXXXX_readInt() and tmcXXXX_writeInt() to read and write registers.

 ## Changelog
-**Version 3.06: (Beta)**
+**Version 3.10: (Released)**
-- Full TMC2160 support
-- Begin TMC7531 support
-- Begin TMC4672 support
-- Begin TMC2590 support
-- Added new software ramp generator (linear)
+- Added TMC2262 and TMC5262
-- TMC2041 fixed missing register fields
+- Added simpler register Read/Write mechanism for TMC5272
 - Various bugfixes
-- Internal optimizations

-**Version 3.05: (Released)**